LC-MS DATA INTERPRETATION LEVEL 2

 The material is intensively workshop driven, building your experience of working with different types of fragmentation processes, applying these to compounds of known structure, then using these to interpret spectra of unknown related substances.

-This training is designed for delegates wishing to use LC-MS in the support of structural elucidation or those wishing to improve their confidence in working with data generated through product ion scanning
+This training is designed for delegates wishing to use LC-MS in the support of structural elucidation or those wishing to improve their confidence in working with data generated through product ion scanning.

 - Revision of bonding theory